Efinix-Inc/xyloni/README.md

 ## Install the Efinity Software

 To develop your own designs for the T8 device on the board, you must install the Efinity® software.
 You can obtain the software from the Efinix® Support Center under Efinity Software \([www.efinixinc.com/support/](https://www.efinixinc.com/support/)\).
+[Read installation instructions](https://www.efinixinc.com/support/docsdl.php?s=ef&pn=UG-EFN-INSTALL).

 The Efinity® software includes tools to program the device on the board.
-Refer to the Efinity® Software User Guide for information about how to program the device.
+Refer to the [Efinity® Software User Guide](https://www.efinixinc.com/support/docsdl.php?s=ef&pn=UG-EFN-SOFTWARE) for information about how to program the device.

 **Note:** Efinity® documentation is installed with the software \(see **Help** \> **Documentation**\) and is also available in the Support Center under Documentation \([www.efinixinc.com/support/](https://www.efinixinc.com/support/)\).